Ahsan689/Memories-app/README.md

  The App is called "Memories" and it is a simple social media MERN application that allows users to post interesting events that happened in their lives.

  ## Authentication
- Authentication with Email using JWT and OAuth Google login,
+ Authentication with Email using JWT and OAuth Google login

  ## Pagination and Search
  Implemented MERN pagination, title & tags search, and client-side routing to a post details page.

+ Deployed on Vercel

  ## Live
 The Live version of this app is available [here](https://memories-app-pink.vercel.app)